4 Steps Toward Getting Your Ohio Salesperson License

 - OH 20-Hour Real Estate Appraisal Course

-Specifically designed for real estate professionals, The CE Shop’s LEAP platform combines the best of the classroom with the convenience and flexibility of online learning.
-The CE Shop's exciting and interactive courses are taught using real-world scenarios and practical exercises relevant to the real estate industry today.
+Specifically designed for real estate professionals, the LEAP platform powered by The CE Shop combines the best of the classroom with the convenience and flexibility of online learning.
+These exciting and interactive courses are taught using real-world scenarios and practical exercises relevant to the real estate industry today.
 You’ll learn all you need to get started in a successful career as a Ohio real estate salesperson.

-How to receive college credit: Students wishing to receive college credit post-completion will follow this established procedure and guidelines and will pay Davis College directly.
-Davis College will award 3 hours for each of the 40 hour courses (Principles and Practices and Real Estate Law) and 2 hours for each of the 20 hour courses (Real Estate Appraisal and Real Estate Finance) for a total of 10 hrs.
+How to receive college credit: Students wishing to receive college credit post-completion will follow Davis College's established process and guidelines.
+Davis will award 2 hours for each of the 40 hour courses (Principles and Practices and Real Estate Law) and 1 hour for each of the 20 hour courses (Real Estate Appraisal and Real Estate Finance) for a total of 6 hours.
 The cost per credit is $100.00.

 Choose a sponsoring broker.